Michael Andretti: Formula One

-Michael Andretti's first prospects for a Formula One drive came about in mid-.
+Andretti's first prospects for a Formula One drive came about in mid-.
 The American owned and sponsored, but English based, Haas Lola team, competing in their first (and only) full season of F1, needed a driver for the 1986 Detroit Grand Prix as one of their regular drivers, Frenchman Patrick Tambay, had a broken foot from the previous race in Canada and could not drive.
 Team owner Carl Haas had originally wanted his CART driver and World Drivers' Champion Mario Andretti to drive in Detroit in Tambay's place.
 However, Mario was not interested in a return to F1, but instead pushed for his son Michael to get the drive, to which Haas agreed.
 Unfortunately however, at the time the sports governing body FISA somewhat controversially refused to grant the younger Andretti the Super Licence required to drive in Formula One.
 As a result, the drive went to the only other American in Formula One during the 1980s, Eddie Cheever who was spending 1986 driving Jaguar sportscars in the World Sports Prototype Championship.

 For the 1993 season, Andretti signed for Marlboro McLaren to partner with the triple World Drivers' Champion Ayrton Senna in their Ford HBD V8-powered MP4/8.
 He signed during the summer of 1992 and the deal was announced at Monza over the weekend of the 1992 Italian Grand Prix.
 Ron Dennis, McLaren's team principal, said: "I think he can win Grands Prix and become the World Champion.
 It's not a question of which country you come from.
 It's how you demonstrate your desire to win."
 There were practical factors that mitigated against Andretti being able to show competitive form in his debut season in Formula One.
 The rule changes introduced that season destroyed his hopes of unrestricted laps in free practice during which he could learn the tracks, as most were unfamiliar to him.
 From the start of 1993, just 23 laps were allowed in the morning's untimed session and only twelve in the qualifying session.